fitnr/osm-tiny-maps/README.md

 osm-tiny-maps
 =============

-Download slices of OSM data and create simliarly-scaled svg/png/eps graphics from the data.
+Download slices of OSM data and create similarly-scaled svg/png/eps graphics from the data.

 ## Installing